-In addition to the normal tuition charge, the RW501 Thesis Writing course shall be a 12-month course and have a fee of \$840 to cover additional expenses associated with faculty reading and examination.
+In addition to the normal tuition charge, the Thesis and DMin Ministry Project course shall be 12-months long and be assessed a \$300 fee to cover additional expenses associated with abstract, planning, faculty reading, and examination.
+PhD Dissertation is \$500 fee.